 In fact, the latter point is a theme that was often repeated by Qatari and foreign officials in Doha: an agreed sense within the country that security and stability can only be achieved through internal resilience and independence from other countries in the region and their supporters abroad.
 Contacts in the country's food industry noted that this has now led to the creation of national strategic reserves of food products, back-up trade arrangements, storage facilities in-country and abroad, and advanced scenario planning to deal with future disruptions.
-The latter point was particularly stressed as a source of innovation and new investment for the country, as scenarios as diverse as future embargoes becoming blockades, regional war, climate change, and natural catastrophes have all been contemplated.28 food imports, Qatari GDP trends actually match developments in the oil market, as Figure 2 shows, with expected concomitant effects on natural gas prices and revenues.
-As with many countries in the region and oil producers more generally, the period of 2014-2016 was one of considerable difficulty as hydrocarbon prices dropped significantly; the IMF's analysis places substantial blame on the overall hydrocarbon market for the economic problems that faced Qatar during this period.
-Surprisingly, stability and slightly higher oil prices over the course of late 2017 until the early 2020 oil price war, followed by the coronavirus and its significant impacts on global oil demand, contributed substantially to the Qatari economy during its recovery from the crisis as well.
-Qatar also benefited from the fact that a substantial portion of its hydrocarbon exports are of liquefied natural gas (LNG), which are mostly under long-term contracts with set prices.
+The latter point was particularly stressed as a source of innovation and new investment for the country, as scenarios as diverse as future embargoes becoming blockades, regional war, climate change, and natural catastrophes have all been contemplated.

-More generally, though the crisis affected Qatar's economy, as of 2019, the IMF was reporting that it had recovered well and stood likely to grow in the future.29 The Economist Intelligence Unit's estimates-Table 1-demonstrate growth across all major sectors, which the IMF's information broadly supports.
+More generally, though the crisis affected Qatar's economy, as of 2019, the IMF was reporting that it had recovered well and stood likely to grow in the future.
+The Economist Intelligence Unit's estimates-Table 1-demonstrate growth across all major sectors, which the IMF's information broadly supports.